Co-Curricular vs. Extra-Curricular vs. Clubs

 In the world of education, we often hear terms like co-curriculars, extra-curriculars, and school clubs being thrown around, but what exactly do they entail, and how do they differ from one another?
 Let's break it down using the definitions provided.

 Co-Curriculars, as the name suggests, are activities and learning experiences that unfold within the school setting, side by side with the regular academic curriculum.
-At Somersfield, these activities typically occur between 2:30 pm and 3:30 pm.
-Think of them as extensions of the classroom, where students can explore their interests, develop new skills, and deepen their understanding of various subjects in a more relaxed and informal environment.
+These activities occur on Friday afternoons between 2:30pm and 3:30pm.
+They are an extensions of the classroom, where students can explore their interests, develop new skills, and deepen their understanding of various subjects in a more relaxed and informal environment.

 Extra-Curriculars

-On the other hand, Extra-Curriculars take place after the regular school day concludes, generally from 3:30 pm to 5:30 pm at Somersfield.
-They provide students with the opportunity to delve into a wide array of interests and activities that may not be directly related to their academic studies.
+Extra-Curriculars take place after the regular school day concludes, generally from 3:30pm to 5:00pm at Somersfield.
 This is the time when students can pursue their passions, from sports to music, drama, or community service.

 School Clubs